BunniwuvsPoni/Tools/O365/Security and Compliance Center/Compliance Security Filter.md

 To specify specific mailboxes, use the following filter:
 - Mailbox_PrimarySmtpAddress -eq '(email)'

-To apply to all mailboxes, use the following filter:
+To apply to all mailboxes, use the following filter and action:
-- Mailbox_PrimarySmtpAddress -ne 'NoPurge@domain.tld'
+- Mailbox_PrimarySmtpAddress -eq 'NoPurge@domain.tld'
+- Purge

 To apply to all SharePoint Online sites, use the following filter:
 - Site_Path -eq 'nosites'